 Make your appointment 6-8 weeks prior to international travel to ensure completion of vaccine series and help build your immunity.
 Some vaccines are only available from certain registered providers.
-Assure you are up to date with routine vaccines such as MMR, polio and tetanus.
-If you are traveling soon please call 515-993-3750 to get an appointment.
+If you are traveling soon please call 515-993-3750 for more information.

 INFANTS & CHILDREN

 Vaccinating your children according to the recommended schedule is one of the best ways you can protect them from the 14 harmful and potentially deadly diseases like measles and whooping cough before their second birthday.
 Most parents choose the safe, proven protection of vaccines and are vaccinating their children according to the recommended immunization schedule.